-The Attendance Allowance (in 2016 £55.10 per week for only/either day or night and £82.30 a week for day and night) is available to anyone who fulfils the following criteria: a physical disability such as blindness, a mental disability including dementia and learning difficulties, or both; people with a disability severe enough to need help caring for themselves, or need someone to supervise them, for their own or someone else’s safety.
+The Attendance Allowance (in 2019 the lower rate of £58.70 per week for only/either day or night and the higher rate of £87.65 a week for day and night) is available to anyone who fulfils the following criteria: a physical disability such as blindness, a mental disability including dementia and learning difficulties, or both; people with a disability severe enough to need help caring for themselves, or need someone to supervise them, for their own or someone else’s safety.

 Attendance Allowance is awarded based on needs, not just a medical condition.
 Age UK says that many applications are turned down because people don’t mention or aren’t clear about how their illness or disability affects their lives.
 Don’t let your parents under-estimate their needs when filling in the form.
 Their advice suggests that you should consider the following:

 *Explain the effects of all disabilities and health conditions and how they interact with eachother

 *List things that your parent struggles to do unaided, even if they have developed ways to cope.
 If an activity takes longer than it would someone else, or if its difficult to do safely then this can be taken into account.
 Also say if your parent needs reminding or encouraging to do things, as this also counts as help.

 * To qualify for the lower rate of Attendance Allowance you have to show that help is needed “frequently” – eg help with your appearance on a daily basis

 Bear in mind that Attendance Allowance doesnt ususally take into account problems with housework, cooking, shopping and gardening.
 If you mention problems with these make sure you also include other “health related”problems as you’re unlikely to receive support if household chores are the focus of the application.